Stefanie Pesendorfer: 2023–2024 season

 Competing at the 2023 CS Nebelhorn Trophy, Pesendorfer came in twelfth place.
 Going on to compete at the 2023 CS Budapest Trophy, Pesendorfer placed fourteenth in the short program but withdrew prior to the free skate.
 She subsequently competed at the 2023 NRW Trophy where she would place fourth.

 At the 2024 Austrian Championships, Pesendorfer won the silver medal behind Olga Mikutina.
 She then closed the season by finishing fifth at the 2024 Dragon Trophy.

-2024–25 season
+2024–2025 season

 In August 2024, it was announced that Pesendorfer had left her longtime coaches, Denise Jaschek and Markus Haider, and moved to Oberstdorf, Germany, to train with Niko Ulanovsky and Ria Schiffner.

 Beginning the season at the 2024 Trophée Métropole Nice Côte d'Azur in mid-October, Pesendorfer finished fourteenth.
 She followed this by placing seventh at the 2024 Santa Claus Cup.

 In December, Pesendorfer competed at the 2025 Austrian Championships, where she finished fourth.
 She was selected to compete at the 2025 European Championships.
 In January, she won the bronze medal at the Bavarian Open before going on to compete at the European Championships the next week, where she placed twenty-third overall.

 She finished the season by winning gold at the 2025 Merano Ice Trophy.

+2025–2026 season

+Pesendorfer did not compete due to a stress fracture in her foot.
+In January 2026, Pesendorfer gave an interview in Die Zeit where she discussed her mental health issues and pressure to lose weight.